noahzmr/testudo/README.md

 ## What does "Testudo" mean?

-**Testudo** is Latin for **tortoise** — and the name of the Roman legion's interlocking-shield formation:
+**Testudo** is Latin for **tortoise** - and the word lives in *two* worlds that both describe this tool.

+### 1. Biology - the tortoise genus

+*Testudo* is the scientific genus name for the palearctic (European) land tortoises.
+The best-known species are *Testudo hermanni* (Hermann's tortoise) and *Testudo graeca* (the Greek tortoise).

+> **The tortoise is slow** - and **slow is exactly the symptom this tool was built to diagnose.**
+>
+> The reason most operators reach for a packet analyzer in the first place is some variation of *"the network feels slow."* Latency creeping up.
+DNS taking just a bit too long.
+A flow that used to be 100 ms now sitting at 400 ms. A retransmission rate that no dashboard surfaces.
+Testudo is built for those questions: *where* is it slow, *when* did it start being slow, and *what* was the network doing the moment it got slow.

+### 2. Military history - the Roman *Testudo* formation

+In the legions, a *Testudo* (German: *Schildkrötenformation*) was a tight tactical formation in which soldiers closed ranks and locked their shields together - overhead and on the flanks - to create a gap-free shell that absorbed arrow volleys and falling stones.

+That formation maps almost one-to-one onto how Testudo is built:

 - **Shell** → a hardened observation layer around the host networking stack.
-- **Formation** → many small subsystems (collectors, analyzers, engines) interlocking through one event bus.
+- **Formation** → many small subsystems (collectors, analyzers, engines) interlocking through one event bus - no single subsystem is exposed alone.
+- **Coverage without gaps** → every observable signal (flow, DNS, ICMP, ARP, LLDP, SNMP, firewall, route, NAT) is captured by *some* shield; nothing falls through.
 - **Endurance** → low-overhead, replayable, made to run quietly on a box for weeks.

+### Mascot

-The mascot is a turtle peeking out from under its shell — half forensic, half cozy.
+A turtle peeking out from under its shell - half forensic, half cozy.
 The terminal-native identity is intentional: this is a tool you live inside, not one you click through.

 ---